Martijncvv/cryptocurrency_portfolio_project/README.md

 # Application Name
-A cryptocurrency portfolio tracker that shows data from multiple sources.
+A cryptocurrency portfolio tracker that shows price data and data from different other sources.

 ## Problem statement

 The cryptocurrency industry has developed in recent years and is expected to grow significantly in the coming years.
-This can be seen, among other things, in the dozens of new startups that are added daily with the accompanying coins and tokens, each with their own value.
+This can be seen from the dozens of new startups that are added daily with the accompanying coins and tokens, each with their own value.
 Due to the immature and small market, these prices fluctuate a lot and information about these coins can be found scattered on many different platforms.
+This can be very unclear and inefficient for the investor.

 ## Solution description